ways to satisfy your wanderlust when you can't travel

 Being on the road year-round, we don’t always have an easy way to get mail.
 However, quarantine opened us to a few new subscription box options that I think are worth considering!

-UnboxBoardom is a subscription service that sends you unique and fun new board games, either monthly, bi-monthly, or quarterly.
+UnboxBoardom is a subscription service that sends unique and fun new board games monthly, bi-monthly, or quarterly.

-You can choose to have the company’s gaming experts pick a game for you, or if you want to choose, you’ll receive an email with 3 different game options, ranging from family board games to strategy board games and more.
+You can choose to have the company’s gaming experts pick a game for you, or if you prefer, you’ll receive an email with three different game options, ranging from family board games to strategy board games and more.

-Here are the 3 we were able to choose from:
+Here are the three we were able to choose from:

 UnboxBoardom Games